Long ago ESRI programs like ArcView, and MrSid that export TIFF files use

 values are expressed in other unit systems, such as

 decimal degrees (longitude and latitude).

 E: meters/pixel in vertical y Northing direction

-C: x Easting UTM coordinate of center of upper left pixel in meters
+C: x Easting UTM coordinate of upper left pixel in meters

-F: y Northing UTM coordinate of center of upper left pixel in meters
+F: y Northing UTM coordinate of upper left pixel in meters